rsomaditya/CoreWebAppWithEntityFramework/README.md

 # CoreWebAppWithEF
 Its a Dotnet Core(6) WEB API project using Entity Framework(7) and MS SQL Server(2019).
-This project is diveided in to two parts:
+This project is diveided in to three parts:
 A. Implementing Entity Framework
 B. Implementing Web API.
+C. Test API using POSTMAN

-A) First, Entity Framework Implementation
+A) First, Entity Framework Implementation:

 1. create new project, template: ASP.NET Core Web App MVC
 2. Install following packages from nuget package manager: